Nebraska, Binghamton, NY

 Last verified:

-Nebraska Neighborhood Market Intelligence
+Nebraska Neighborhood Overview

 The Nebraska neighborhood, located on Binghamton's West Side, is a quiet, residential area known for its strong sense of community and historic charm.
 Bordered roughly by Main Street to the north, the Susquehanna River to the east, and Riverside Drive to the south, it sits adjacent to the city's downtown core while maintaining a distinct, neighborhood feel.
 The area developed significantly in the late 19th and early 20th centuries, with many homes built to house workers and managers from the nearby factories, including the iconic Endicott Johnson shoe company, contributing to its stable, working-class roots.